smopen/sigcpp/_posts/2020-04-20-guidelines-for-processing-immutable-text.md

 {:start="17"}

 17. **Do not let a string_view object outlive the data it wraps**.
 [Part 2]( {{ '/2020/04/07/safely-processing-immutable-text#4' | relative_url }} )
-discusses the issue that motivates this guideline.
+discusses the safety issue that motivates this guideline.

 18. **Check string_view size before accessing data**.
 The subscript operator as well as functions `front`, `back`, `remove_prefix`, and `remove_suffix` do **not** check